 Adjustment disorders are a reaction to stress.
-There is not a single direct cause between the stressful event and the reaction.
+There is not a direct cause between the event and the reaction.

-Children and teens vary in their temperament, past experiences, vulnerability and coping skills, and as such some are more likely to struggle than others.
-Their developmental stage and the ability of their support system to meet their specific needs related to the stress are factors that may contribute to their reaction to a particular stress.
+Children and teens vary in their temperament, past experiences, vulnerability, and coping skills.
+Some children or teens are more likely to struggle than others.
+Their developmental stage and the support of people around them to meet their needs may make a difference in their reaction to the stress.

-Stressors also vary in duration, intensity and effect.
-No evidence is available to suggest a specific biological factor that causes adjustment disorders.
+Stressors also vary in length , how strong they are, and effect.
+No evidence is available to suggest a biological factor causes adjustment disorders.

 Who Is Affected by Adjustment Disorders?

-Adjustment disorders are quite common in children and teens.
-They occur equally in males and females.
-While adjustment disorders occur in all cultures, the stressors and the signs may vary based on cultural influences.
+Adjustment disorders are common in children and teens.
+They occur in both males and females.
+Adjustment disorders occur in all cultures.
+The stressors and the signs may vary based on cultural influences.

-Adjustment disorders occur at all ages, however, it is believed that characteristics of the disorder are different in children and teens than they are in adults.
+Adjustment disorders occur at all ages.
+Characteristics of the disorder are different in children and teens than they are in adults.
 Differences are noted in the symptoms experienced, seriousness and length of time of symptoms, and in the outcome.

-Teen symptoms of adjustment disorders are usually behavioral, such as acting out, while adults usually experience more anxiety and depressive symptoms.
+Teen symptoms of adjustment disorders are usually behavioral such as acting out.
+Adults have more anxiety and depressive symptoms.

 What Are Symptoms of an Adjustment Disorder?

-In all adjustment disorders, the reaction to the stressor seems to be a greater than normal reaction, or the reaction significantly interferes with social or occupational (educational) functioning.
+In all adjustment disorders, the reaction to the stressor seems to be a greater than normal reaction.
+The reaction gets in the way of social or occupational (educational) functioning.

-There are six subtypes of adjustment disorder that are based on the type of the major symptoms experienced.
+There are six subtypes of adjustment disorders based on the type of the symptoms experienced.
 The following are the most common symptoms of each of the subtypes of adjustment disorder.
-However, each teen may experience symptoms differently.
+However, each child or teen may have different symptoms.